International Relations Commission (IRC)

 These are public meetings and all residents are encouraged to attend.
 Auxiliary aide services can be made available for persons with hearing and/or visual impairments for these meetings by calling our office at 616-355-1328, 48 hours prior to the meeting dates.

 The International Relations Commission (IRC) is comprised of volunteers interested in promoting cultural understanding throughout the Holland community.
 Commissioners are appointed by the Mayor and serve for 3 year terms.
-If you're interested in joining the IRC please fill out an Appointed Volunteer Application and return it to Volunteer Coordinator, City of Hollland.
+City residency is not required.
+Learn more about serving on the IRC and submit your application.

 - Alissa English, Chair